 How can Physiotherapy help with Sciatica Pain?

-If you’re reading this post, chances are you have had some type of lower back pain and maybe even had symptoms similar to sciatica or have been told by another health care professional such as your doctor that you have sciatica.
+If you’re reading this, chances are you may feel you have symptoms similar to sciatica or have been told by another health care professional such as your doctor that you have sciatica.
 Most doctors will recommend physiotherapy for sciatica and today I will talk about what Physiotherapy can do to help sciatica or radiating pain in the leg.